mtonio91/AMLoginViewController/README.md

 • when blur effect is activated, the video won't work on the simulator.
 You have to compile it on a device.
 Or just disable the blur effect to make it work on the simulator.

+• arm64 devices seems not compile the demo project because of GPUImage which doesn't support it yet.

 You can disable blur effect in order to improve CPU use (from 25% to ~0%)